Joomla-Ajax-Interface/component/README.md

 Contributing
 ====================
 Your contributions are more than welcome!
-Please make all pull requests against the [develop](https://github.com/betweenbrain/Joomla-Ajax-Interface/tree/develop) branch for Joomla version 2.5+ and [1.5-develop](https://github.com/betweenbrain/Joomla-Ajax-Interface/tree/1.5-develop) for Joomla version 1.5.
+Please make all pull requests against the corresponding `develop` branch.